mrsalehi/CS224n-Assignments/README.md

 ## Assignment 1.
 Word Embeddings
-This assignments has two parts which are about
+This assignments has two parts which are about representing words with dense vectors.
+Having these vectors can be really useful in down-stream tasks in NLP.
+The first method of deriving weord vector stems from the co-occurence matrices and SVD decomposition.
+The second method is based on maximum-likelihood training in ML.

 ### 1. Count-Based Word Vectors
 In this part, you have to use the co-occurence matrices to develop dense vectors for words.
 A co-occurence matrix counts how often different terms co-occur in different documents.
 To derive a co-occurence matrix, we use a window with a fixed size _w_, and then slide this window over all of the documents.
 Then, we count how many times two different words v_i and v_j occurs with each other in a window, and put this number in the (i, j) entry of the matrix.<br/>